noahmumma/SIEM-setup/README.md

 <h1>Setup and Deployment of Security Information and Event Management (SIEM) and Extended Detection and Response (XDR) tools on Linux VM</h1>
 This tutorial outlines the setup and deployment of Wazuh's combined SIEM and XDR tool on a Linux virtual machine.<br />

+<h2>What are SIEM and XDR tools?</h2>
+A Security Information and Event Management, or SIEM, is a tool that assists organizations in recognizing potential security threats before they happen.
+They include log management, incident monitoring and security alerts, event analytics, and compliance management and reporting.
+SIEM tools are of great use to organizations for real-time threat recognition and boosting organizational efficiency.
+A SIEM is a necessity for any SOC analyst.

+Extended detection and response, or XDR, takes data from all areas of an organization's environment: IAM, email, network, cloud, endpoints, etc. It brings all of that information into a single platform, sorts it into a digestible format, to assists organizations in detecting and responding to threats.

+The main difference between the two is that SIEM uses broad log management to alert security teams to any suspicious activity on a network, while XDR can detect, investigate,  and respond.
+SIEM tools are better used for compliance and visibility across a network, while XDR is excellent for threat hunting and rapid response.

 <h2>Environments and Technologies Used</h2>

 - Firefox